discretize/discretize-gear-optimizer/docs/Contributing/Data Format/Modifiers.md

 **Destinations:**

-- [all 9 primary attributes]
-- Outgoing Healing
+- various

 **Sources:**

 - [all 9 primary attributes]
+- Agony Resistance
+- Armor

 Note that you can just as easily write